Oliwiawys/BudgetBuddy/README.md

 - **User Authentication:** Secure user login and registration.
 - **Expense Tracking:** Add, edit, and delete expenses.
 - **Category Management:** Organize expenses by categories.
-- **Reports and Analytics:** View detailed reports and analytics of your expenses.

 ## Installation